HritwikSinghal/Spark-tweet/README.md

 ---

-This is Our Project for the Cloud Computing Course.
-This project will fetch recent tweets based on “keywords” and “pages”, using Twitter API v2, filter hashtags from those tweets and give those hashtags to spark streaming for processing.
+This project will fetch recent tweets based on “keywords” using Twitter API v2, filter hashtags from those tweets and give them to Apache Spark streaming for processing.
 After that it will launch a flask web server on localhost:5001 to view the data in a visual dashboard powered by ApexCharts.

 ---

 ### Introduction

 We are Using Apache Spark streaming, Real-Time Analytics engine, to process tweets retrieved from Twitter API and identify the trending hashtags from them based on a certain keywords and, finally, represent the data in a real-time dashboard using flask web framework.

 ### Limitations